ermo/abireport-rs/DESIGN_NOTES.md

 The lowest abstraction level is the `AbiCapture` struct.

-These structs capture the essential[1] dynamic linking related information we care about for a single ELF file as stand-alone data unit, including the kind of ELF object (shared object or executable) and its list of imported and exported dynamic linking symbols.
+These structs capture the essential[1] dynamic linking related information we care about for a single ELF file as stand-alone data unit, including the kind of ELF object (shared object or executable) and its dynamic linking related symbols.

 This means that each `AbiCapture` struct can own the underlying ELF file whilst parsing it, but still be independent of the underlying ELF file afterwards.